Planning to visit Athens soon? This is the best 2-day Athens itinerary you could follow to enjoy your perfect time there and see most sights.

-A great idea is a guided tour to the Acropolis: Here are my two favorites:
+A great idea is a guided tour of the Acropolis: Here are my two favorites:

 The Acropolis Museum

-Spread across 4 floors, the ground floor houses the auditorium, temporary exhibitions, and the ancient artefacts that were found on and around the Acropolis Slopes including a collection of theatrical masks from the sanctuary of Nymphe.
+Spread across four floors, the ground floor houses the auditorium, temporary exhibitions, and the ancient artifacts that were found on and around the Acropolis Slopes, including a collection of theatrical masks from the sanctuary of Nymphe.

 Explore one of the oldest neighborhoods in Athens as you wind your way up, down, and around the picturesque quintessentially Greek streets of Plaka and forget, for a moment, that you’re in the middle of Athens as the white-washed houses, snoozing cats, and blooming bougainvillea are sure to remind me of the Greek islands!